christiansahlstrom93/nhl-schedule/README.md

 ## Some notes

-- You can decide how many days past or ahead you want to get games, default is three days back and 7 days ahead
+- You can decide how many days past you want to get games, default is three days back
 - If no results are given (off season for example), nothing will show.

 Please go to our website for more information and full documentation on how it is used, [algobook.info](https://algobook.info/opensource)